TragicSoup1/CIS1051-003-Final-Project/proposal.md

 ## What will (likely) be the title of your project?

-Tetoris
+A Tragically Soupy Tetris

 ## In just a sentence or two, summarize your project.
 (E.g., "A website that lets you buy and sell stocks.")

-A version of Tetris with slightly modified graphics and an older version of the soundtrack that I like (and think is superior to the newer versions, or an 8-bit mix of the song Tetoris by Hiiragi Magnetite).
+A version of Tetris with slightly modified graphics and an older version of the soundtrack that I like (and think is superior to the newer versions).

 ## In a paragraph or more, detail your project.
 What will your software do?
 What features will it have?
 How will it be executed?